Norfolk: Hoveton St Peter

 [Transcription copyright © Pat Newby]

-The CHURCH stands on the south-west side of the park, and contains several handsome monuments of the Aufrere family.
-It was rebuilt of brick in 1624.
-The vicarage, certified at £17, is consolidated with that of Hoveton St. John, as noticed above [ie the entry for that parish].
-The annual value of the joint livings in 1831 was £134.
-The great tithes are held on lease by the vicar, and all the tithes of the two parishes were commuted in 1841 for about £660 per annum.
+The CHURCH stands on the south-west side of the park, and contains several handsome monuments of the Aufrere family, and was rebuilt of brick in 1624.
+The vicarage, commuted at £120 a year, is consolidated with that of Hoveton St. John.
+The annual value of the joint livings is £300.
+The great tithes are held on lease by Sir J. Preston, Bart., and all the tithes of the two parishes were commuted in 1841 for about £660 per annum.

 See also the Hoveton St Peter parish page.

 These pages are for personal use only.
 They may not be copied, and the links within them may not be harvested for use on your own web pages.
 Please see the Copyright Notice.

 Copyright © Pat Newby.